fjflores/nSTAT-1/README.md

 If you use nSTAT in your work, please remember to cite the above paper in any publications.

-nSTAT is protected by the GPL v2 Open Source License.
+nSTAT is licensed under the GPL v2 Open Source License.

-The code repository for nSTAT is hosted on GitHub at https://github.com/iahncajigas/nSTAT .